Cloud 9 (Baker Boy song)

-musician Kian.
-It was released in April 2017 as both artists' debut single.
+musician Kian, released independently on 27 April 2017..
 It is credited as the first original rap to be recorded and released in Yolŋu Matha language.

 Following its release, Triple J named Baker Boy their Indigenous Unearthed winner, earning him a spot to perform at the 2017 National Indigenous Music Awards.

-Reception
+Critical reception

 Sosefina Fuamoli from The AU Review said "Encompassing a vibrant blend of hip hop and fun lyricism, 'Cloud 9' is a perfect example of the fresh young talent thriving up North."
 Fuamoli continued saying "'Cloud 9' is Baker Boy's passionate introduction of a tune, while Kian's vocals in the chorus adds extra flair.
 Rapping in both English and Yolŋu Matha, Baker Boy is a breath of fresh air."

 Indigenous Community TV called the song "an example of the real Aussie Hip-hop".
 Andrea Gavrilovic from MTV Australia called the song "equal parts catchy and ground breaking."
 The Music called the song "an absolute banger".